apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/0-introduction.md

 Imperative and symbolic  programming represents two styles or paradigms of deep learning programming interface and historically most deep learning frameworks choose either imperative or symbolic programming.
 For example, both Theano and TensorFlow (inspired by the latter) make use of symbolic programming, while Chainer and its predecessor PyTorch utilize imperative programming.

+The differences bet
-The differences between imperative (interpreted) programming and symbolic programming are as follows:
+en imperative (interpreted) programming and symbolic programming are as follows:

--   Imperative programming is easier.
+— Imperative programming is easier.
 When imperative programming is used in Python, the majority of the code is straightforward and easy to write.
 It is also easier to debug imperative programming code.
 This is because it is easier to obtain and print all relevant intermediate variable values, or use Pythonʼs built-in debugging tools.

--   Symbolic programming is more efficient and easier to port.
+— Symbolic programming is more efficient and easier to port.
 It makes it easier to optimize the code during compilation, while also having the ability to port the program into a format independent of Python.
 This allows the program to be run in a non-Python environment, thus avoiding any potential performance issues related to the Python interpreter.
--

 You can learn more about the difference between symbolic vs. imperative programming from this [deep learning programming paradigm](https://mxnet.apache.org/versions/1.6/api/architecture/program_model) article

 When designing Gluon, developers considered whether it was possible to harness the benefits of both imperative and symbolic programming.
 The developers believed that users should be able to develop and debug using pure imperative programming, while having the ability to convert most programs into symbolic programming to be run when product-level computing performance and deployment are required.
 This was achieved by Gluon through the introduction of hybrid programming.

-In hybrid programming, you can build models using either the [HybridBlock](https://mxnet.apache.org/versions/1.7/api/python/docs/api/gluon/hybrid_block.html) or the [HybridSequential](https://mxnet.apache.org/versions/1.6/api/python/docs/api/gluon/nn/index.html#mxnet.gluon.nn.HybridSequential) and [HybridConcurrent](https://mxnet.incubator.apache.org/versions/1.7/api/python/docs/api/gluon/contrib/index.html#mxnet.gluon.contrib.nn.HybridConcurrent) classes classes.
+In hybrid programming, you can build models using either the [HybridBlock](https://mxnet.apache.org/versions/1.7/api/python/docs/api/gluon/hybrid_block.html) or the [HybridSequential](https://mxnet.apache.org/versions/1.6/api/python/docs/api/gluon/nn/index.html#mxnet.gluon.nn.HybridSequential) and [HybridConcurrent](https://mxnet.incubator.apache.org/versions/1.7/api/python/docs/api/gluon/contrib/index.html#mxnet.gluon.contrib.nn.HybridConcurrent) classes.
 By default, they are executed in the same way Block or Sequential  and Concurrent  classes are executed in imperative programming.
 When the  `hybridize`  function is called, Gluon will convert the program’s execution into the style used in symbolic programming.
 This allows one to optimize the compute-intensive components without sacrifices in the way a model is implemented.
 In fact, most models can make use of hybrid programming’s execution style.

 ```{.python .input n=2}
 from mxnet import nd, npx